 Each donor receives a full health check at their donation appointment and an Annual Blood Health Profile on an annual basis.
 We provide a full haematology and biochemistry profile which underline our commitment to animal welfare.
 We want to not only ensure that donors are healthy, but also help you build up a good picture of your dog's blood profile.
 This can help to pick up on important changes in their health over the years.

 Jo brought her dog Layla to donate at Alfreton Park Veterinary Hospital and sent us the following feedback.

 "We would like to thank Lara the vet.
 Layla came over to give blood but Lara found a tumour on her under carriage.
 She has now had it removed and today we got the good news that it was benign.
 A massive thank you."

 Whilst most dogs are microchipped, if for some reason, your dog isn't, we will microchip them free of charge.

-After your 1st donation session, we'll give you a call to find out how you enjoyed the session.
+After your first donation session, we'll give you a call to find out how you enjoyed the session.

 Please look at our welfare policy for more information.